FACTBOX-London Bridge attack - What do we know so far?

 WHAT?

-- The attack started at 2158 local time (2058 GMT), Mark Rowley, Britain's top counter-terrorism police officer, said.
-Three attackers drove a white van at high speed from north to south into pedestrians walking on London Bridge, police said.
-Rowley said the van had been recently hired by attackers.
+- Three attackers drove a white van at high speed into pedestrians walking on London Bridge, police said.

 A witness told Reuters that at least six people were hit on the bridge.